matuteiglesias/journal/content/Dev/2025-01-31_Developed_RAG_System_and_Hybrid_Search_Architectur.md

 The session aimed to develop a comprehensive understanding and plan for implementing a Retrieval-Augmented Generation (RAG) system and a hybrid search architecture.

 ### Key Activities
-- Created a structured study plan for LangChain, Chroma, [[OpenAI]], and LlamaIndex.
+- Created a structured study plan for LangChain, Chroma, OpenAI, and LlamaIndex.
 - Developed a guide for building a RAG system with automated workflows, including file ingestion, chunking, embedding, and UI design.
-- Explored various products and services for RAG pipelines, focusing on [[data processing]] and embedding.
+- Explored various products and services for RAG pipelines, focusing on data processing and embedding.
 - Analyzed the `rag/app` section of the RAGFlow repository, identifying strengths, weaknesses, and potential enhancements.
-- Evaluated RAGFlow guides for knowledge base management and file management [[automation]].
+- Evaluated RAGFlow guides for knowledge base management and file management automation.
 - Proposed an architecture for a hybrid search system using LangChain, RAGFlow, Elasticsearch, Chroma, and Pinecone.
 - Outlined a 3-day project plan for implementing a hybrid RAG system.